juspay/fencer/README.md

 code.
 Ideally we should test this against `lyft/ratelimit` itself, which is a pending task.

+Keep in mind that Fencer can load configuration from any YAML files and not just files with the `.yml` extension.
+For example, Fencer will load configuration from a YAML file named `limit` so long as the file is located in the runtime directory given with the `RUNTIME_SUBDIRECTORY` environment variable.
+Furthermore, it will load configuration from a runtime subdirectory recursively, thereby traversing the whole subdirectory.

 ## Differences to Lyft's rate limit service